This article originally appeared on VICE UK.

 Anyway lets go and hold some guns:

 We move through the gym, which is massive.
 Massive.
 There are, like, six squash courts.
 That is an unnecessary number of squash courts.
 Fitness is, obviously, an important aspect of soldier life, and sport is viewed here as something close to holy.
-"If someone turns up with a passion for a sport—any sport—we'll do our best to accommodate it," Holt says.
-That's why there are indoor and outdoor soccer fields, a huge hockey rink, multiple immaculate tennis courts, an expansive gym with an eerie mural of Dame Kelly Holmes (former soldier, former Olympian) glaring intensely over it like some sort of brutal dictator obsessed with hurdling, and an enormous sports hall.
+"If someone turns up with a passion for a sport – any sport – we'll do our best to accommodate it," Holt says.
+That's why there are indoor and outdoor football pitches, a huge hockey pitch, multiple immaculate tennis courts, an expansive gym with an eerie mural of Dame Kelly Holmes (former soldier, former Olympian) glaring intensely over it like some sort of brutal dictator obsessed with hurdling, and an enormous sports hall.
 "Even darts?"
 I ask.
 No. Not darts.

 — Their uncle was in the army and now they want to be in the army;